Stability of the log-Brunn-Minkowski inequality in the case of many hyperplane symmetries: Introduction

-The first stability forms of the Brunn-Minkowski inequality were due to Minkowski himself (see Groemer \cite{Gro93}).
-If the distance of $K$ and $C$ is measured in terms of the so-called Hausdorff distance, then Diskant \cite{Dis73} and Groemer \cite{Gro88} provided close to be optimal stability versions (see Groemer \cite{Gro93}).
-However, the natural distance is in terms volume of the symmetric difference, and the optimal result is due to Figalli, Maggi, Pratelli \cite{FMP09,FMP10}.
-To define the ``homothetic distance'' $A(K,C)$ of convex bodies $K$ and $C$, let $\alpha=|K|^{\frac{-1}n}$ and $\beta=|C|^{\frac{-1}n}$, and let
+The first stability forms of the Brunn-Minkowski inequality for convex bodies were due to Minkowski himself (see Groemer \cite{Gro93}).
+If the distance of $K$ and $C$ is measured in terms of the so-called Hausdorff distance, then Diskant \cite{Dis73} and Groemer \cite{Gro88} provided close to optimal stability versions (see Groemer \cite{Gro93}).
+However, the natural distance is in terms of the volume of the symmetric difference, and the optimal result is due to Figalli, Maggi, Pratelli \cite{FMP09,FMP10} (see Figalli, van Huntum, Tiba \cite{FHT} for the case of general bounded measurable sets).
+To define the ``homothetic distance'' $A(K,C)$ of convex bodies $K$ and $C$, let $\alpha=V(K)^{\frac{-1}n}$ and $\beta=V(C)^{\frac{-1}n}$, and let

 where $K\Delta Q$ stands for the symmetric difference of $K$ and $Q$.
-In addition, let $\sigma(K,C)=\max\left\{\frac{|C|}{|K|},\frac{|K|}{|C|}\right\}$.
+In addition, let $\sigma(K,C)=\max\left\{\frac{V(C)}{V(K)},\frac{V(K)}{V(C)}\right\}$.
 Now Figalli, Maggi, Pratelli \cite{FMP10} proved that setting $\gamma^*=(\frac{(2-2^{\frac{n-1}{n}})^{\frac32}}{122n^7})^2$, we have

 Here the exponent $2$ of $A(K,C)^2$ is optimal ({\it cf.} Figalli, Maggi, Pratelli \cite{FMP10}).
 We note that prior to \cite{FMP10}, the only known error term in the Brunn-Minkowski inequality was of order $A(K,C)^\eta$ with $\eta\geq n$, due to Diskant \cite{Dis73} and Groemer \cite{Gro88} in their work on providing stability result in terms of the Hausdorff distance (see also Groemer \cite{Gro93}), and also to a more direct approach by Esposito, Fusco, Trombetti \cite{EFT05}; therefore, the exponent depended significantly on $n$.